-The directors are responsible for preparing the Annual Report and Accounts in accordance with applicable law and regulations.
+The directors are responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulations.

-Company law requires directors to prepare Group and Company financial statements for each financial year.
-Under that law the directors are required to prepare the Group financial statements in accordance with IFRS, as adopted by the European Union and have elected to prepare the Company financial statements on the same basis.
+Company law requires the directors to prepare group and parent company financial statements for each financial year.
+As required by the AIM Rules of the London Stock Exchange they are required to prepare the group financial statements in accordance with International Financial Reporting Standards (IFRSs) as adopted by the EU and applicable law and have elected to prepare the parent company financial statements on the same basis.

-Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Group and Company and of their profit or loss for that period.

-In preparing each of the Group and Company financial statements, the directors are required to:
+Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the group and parent company and of their profit or loss for that period.
+In preparing each of the group and parent company financial statements, the directors are required to:

-- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and prudent; - · state whether they have been prepared in accordance with IFRS as adopted by the European Union; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Group and the Company will continue in business.
+- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and prudent: - state whether they have been prepared in accordance with IFRSs as adopted by the EU; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the group and the parent company will continue in business.

-The directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Company's transactions and disclose with reasonable accuracy at any time the financial position of the Company and enable them to ensure that its financial statements comply with the Companies Act 2006.
-They have a general responsibility for taking such steps as are reasonably open to them to safeguard the assets of the Group and to prevent and detect fraud and other irregularities.
+The directors are responsible for keeping adequate accounting records that are sufficient to show and explain the parent company's transactions and disclose with reasonable accuracy at any time the financial position of the parent company and enable them to ensure that its financial statements comply with the Companies Act 2006.
+They have general responsibility for taking such steps as are reasonably open to them to safeguard the assets of the group and to prevent and detect fraud and other irregularities.